isabelrobleda/web-cards-transactions/README.md

 ## Description

-The user is be able to select one of the cards, see it's transactions and be able to filter the transactions based on the amount and based on name of the transaction.
-There are some adjustments made in the UI and the notes to support these suggestions will be shared too.
+The user is able to select one of the cards, see it's transactions and is able to filter the transactions based on the amount or based on the name of the transaction.

 ## Notes